Table of Contents

 - A collaborative effort towards digital transformation that encapsulates all functions of an organization

-If you would like to learn how WSO2 Open Banking can help digitally transform your bank, please contact us.
+If you would like to learn how WSO2 Open Banking can help your open banking journey and digitally transform your bank, please contact us.

-PSD2 is not received positively by most banks, and that comes as no surprise.
-It puts banks in a vulnerable position by taking away customer ownership and loyalty, which banks have competed on for several years.
-The key to looking at PSD2 and open banking as an opportunity, is to look beyond 2018.
-While banks may face initial challenges in their efforts to be PSD2 compliant, it can offer greater business benefits in the long term.
-Therefore, banks must recognize the wider scope and consider PSD2 as a digital transformation led opportunity that supports collaboration, intelligent selling, and business expansion.
+While banks may face initial challenges in their efforts to be PSD2 compliant or implement open banking, it can offer greater business benefits in the long term.
+Therefore, banks must recognize the wider scope and consider this as a digital transformation led opportunity that supports collaboration, intelligent selling, and business expansion.
 Eventually, these efforts will translate to greater customer loyalty and retention than ever before.

 For more details about our solutions or to discuss a specific requirement contact us.